shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 <!-- is equally important.
 Owning and decoupling your digital identity from your mobile -->
 <!-- number is a step in that direction. -->

-As a [Sovereign Individual][3] when traveling and staying overseas for long periods, it can be helpful to still have your home country's phone number in operation instead of switching numbers on every international trip.
+As a [Sovereign Individual][3], traveling and staying overseas for long periods frequently, switch sim cards/numbers can quickly become a pain.
+It can be helpful to still retain control over an operation phone number of your home country across Geolocation's.
-Doing so lets you forward and make local home calls and at a minimum still be able to receive bank account and OTP related text messages.
+Doing so lets you forward and make local home calls and being able to receive your bank's account and OTP related text messages.

-The solution I propose here isn't a location dependent one like [Google Fi][2] or relying on expensive international roaming plans but instead gives you ownership and freedom to retain, switch or dispose of your phone numbers across political borders.
+The solution proposed here isn't a location dependent one like using [Google Fi][2] or relying on expensive international roaming plans.
+Instead, it gives you ownership and freedom to retain, switch or dispose of your phone numbers at local rates, across political borders.

 <!-- more -->

 In the same vein, I recently tweeted about taking control of your messaging platforms to have custody over your chat messages.
 Helping you maintain a new layer of privacy via isolation as well as improving your quality of life by unifying your chatting platforms.
 This article though focuses only on voice and text communication.

 {{ tweet(url="https://twitter.com/shalzzj/status/1499689706367643649") }}